Peter Jenkins (diplomat): Negotiations over Iran's nuclear programme

 Peter was active within the international movement supporting negotiations with Iran and seeking diplomatic solutions that respect Iran's rights to a civil nuclear power industry but that also restrain it from achieving a nuclear weapon capability.
 In an article in the Telegraph in January 2012 he expressed concern that imposing ever tighter sanctions on Iran required an exaggeration of the Iranian nuclear threat which fuelled the scare-mongering of those who wanted sanctions to be a mere step on the way to war.
-He argued that sanctions were a disproportionate response to a state acting on its right to enrich uranium and that Iran's uranium enrichment programme should be handled in accordance with the Nuclear Non-Proliferation Treaty (NPT).
-He lamented that far too many American politicians saw advantage in whipping up fear of Iran and would sneer that the NPT was for wimps.
+He argued that Iran's uranium enrichment programme could be handled in accordance with the Nuclear Non-Proliferation Treaty (NPT), since for years the Western assessment had been that Iran’s leaders were not decided on acquiring nuclear weapons.
+He observed that coercion rarely delivers durable solutions.
+He urged Western leaders to lower their sights and focus on a realistic target: Iranian agreement to state-of-the-art nuclear safeguards and voluntary non-proliferation assurances.
+Failure to be realistic would result in the devil having the best tunes, as far too many American politicians saw advantage in whipping up fear and hatred of Iran.

 In September 2013 he co-authored an article in the Christian Science Monitor with Robert Hunter, US ambassador to NATO in the mid-90s.
 They argued that the election of Dr Hassan Rouhani as president of Iran presented an opportunity for the West to review its position in the nuclear negotiations with Iran that had got under way in April 2012.
 Instead of requiring Iran to dismantle its uranium enrichment programme (as demanded by Israel) or reduce the number of centrifuges at its disposal to a few thousand, the West should ask Iran to volunteer confidence-building demonstrations of peaceful intent during a transition to full enjoyment of its right to make peaceful use of nuclear technologies.
 The West should also focus its efforts on influencing Iranian cost/benefit calculations, as recommended in US national intelligence estimates, and build on Iran's interest in preserving the nuclear non-proliferation regime.